Voting by mail: a Markov chain model for managing the security risks of election systems: Markov Chain Framework

 \subsection{Process Layer}

 First, we introduce seven process states that capture the movement of ballots in the process layer and define the operation of the VBM system.
 Each of these process states is also a state in the DTMC, and the states represent the change in physical location of the ballot over time.
 The voter requests a ballot in state $I$, the election office then fulfills this request in state $II$ and mails an unmarked ballot to the voter.
+We implicitly assume that all ballots are sent by request to voters by mail, although in some US states, a voter may pick up an absentee ballot in person at the Board of Elections and return it later.
 In state $III$ the unmarked ballot is handled by the United States Postal Service (USPS) and is in transit to the voter.
 In state $IV$ the unmarked ballot reaches the voter, however, it is up to the voter when the marked ballot is filled out and returned.
 In state $V$ the voter selects the method of return for the marked ballot.
 Standard operation for returning a ballot is a transition to state $VI$ via the USPS.
-Alternatively, the voter could return the ballot by drop box, if drop boxes are available.
+Alternatively, the voter could return the ballot by drop box, if drop boxes are available, which allows the associated ballot to bypass stage VI.
 The final process state $VII$ occurs when the marked ballot reaches the election office and is held until processing on election day.
 The ballot process is summarized by the following states:

 \begin{itemize} \item[-] \textbf{I:} Ballot requested by voter. \item[-] \textbf{II:} Unmarked ballot sent from election office. \item[-] \textbf{III:} Unmarked ballot in-transit via USPS. \item[-] \textbf{IV:} Voter marks ballot. \item[-] \textbf{V:} Voter returns marked ballot via USPS or drop box. \item[-] \textbf{VI:} Marked ballot in-transit via USPS. \item[-] \textbf{VII:} Marked ballot processed at election office and held to be counted on election day. \end{itemize}